ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

+increase in

-# Clinical Definitions, Epidemiology ,Phenotype
+cavity size or volume (eccentric hypertrophy) occurs in volume overload conditions (e.g., aortic regurgitation, mitral regurgitation)# Clinical Definitions, Epidemiology ,Phenotype
 ## Definitions
 - Heart failure (HF) is a common final pathway for most chronic cardiovascular diseases including hypertension, coronary artery disease, and valvular heart disease.
 - **complex clinical syndrome that results from any structural or functional impairment of ventricular filling or ejection of blood leading to cardinal manifestations of dyspnea, fatigue, and fluid retention** --> ACCF/AHA, HFSA